 Q: How can I pay for the test?

-A: You can pay through bank, or online via a credit card for the standard IELTS test and UKVI.
-However, you need to pay online only for Life Skills A1 and B1, with a credit card.
+A: You can pay through bank, or online via a credit card for the standard IELTS test, UKVI and Life Skills A1 and B1.

 Q: How can I pay online for an IELTS test?

-A: Payment can be done via Test Taker Portal, within five days from the registration date.
+A: Payment can be done via Test Taker Portal, within 2 calendar days from the registration date.

 Q: Why can’t I see my schedule for the test?

 A: You will receive your test schedule 5-7 days before the test date via email.